 Program Assistant: Job Description

-The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit grantmaking organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
+The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grant making organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
 It makes grants in four core program areas (Higher Learning, Arts and Culture, Public Knowledge, and Humanities in Place) as well as out of the Office of the President.
-The Foundation seeks a Program Assistant for the Higher Learning program.
+The Foundation seeks a Program Assistant for the Arts and Culture program.

 Responsibilities may include, but will not be limited to the following:

-- Participate as needed in meetings with current and potential grantees; take meeting notes and maintain notes and records on grant and potential grant activities
+- Participate in meetings with current and potential grantees; take notes and maintain notes and files on grant and potential grant activities.

-- Work with other Foundation departments to ensure timely delivery and processing of grant-related information, and facilitate rapid response to internal questions as they arise
+- Work with other Foundation departments to ensure timely delivery and processing of grant-related information for proposals, reports, and modifications, and facilitate rapid response to internal questions as they arise

-- Assist with planning and coordinating arrangements for on- and off-site meetings
+- Assist with planning and coordinating arrangements for virtual, on- and off-site meetings

-The ideal candidate would hold a bachelor's degree, preferably in the humanities or social sciences, or would be a student currently working toward an MA or equivalent.
-One or more years of full-time work experience is required.
-Experience with grants administration preferred.
+The ideal candidate would hold a bachelor's degree, preferably in the arts or humanities, or would be currently working toward completing a master's degree, or a recent graduate of a graduate degree program in a related area.
+Full-time experience in a fast-paced, high-volume office environment and experience with grants administration is preferred but not required.
 Applicants should possess: